Integral points on algebraic subvarieties of period domains: from number fields to finitely generated fields: Introduction

-A period domain (usually denoted by $D$) is a classifying space for polarized Hodge structures of some fixed type.
-We say that a variety $X$ over $k$ \emph{admits a quasi-finite complex-analytic period map (up to conjugation)} if there exists a subfield $k_0\subset k$, an embedding $k_0\to \CC$, a variety $X_{0}$ over $k_0$, an isomorphism of $k$-schemes $X_{0,k}\cong X$, a period domain $D$, a discrete arithmetic subgroup $\Gamma$ of $\mathrm{Aut}(D)$, and a horizontal locally liftable holomorphic map $X_{0,\CC}^{\an}\to\Gamma\backslash D $ with finite fibres.
-We will follow \cite{Schmid} and recall some basics of the theory in Section \ref{section:hodge_theory}.
+A period domain (usually denoted by $D$) is a classifying space for polarized Hodge structures of some fixed type. \begin{definition} We say that a variety $X$ over $k$ \emph{admits a quasi-finite complex-analytic period map (up to Galois conjugation)} if there exists a subfield $k_0\subset k$, an embedding $k_0\to \CC$, a variety $X_{0}$ over $k_0$, an isomorphism of $k$-schemes $X_{0,k}\cong X$, a period domain $D$, a discrete arithmetic subgroup $\Gamma$ of $\mathrm{Aut}(D)$, and a horizontal locally liftable holomorphic map $X_{0,\CC}^{\an}\to\Gamma\backslash D $ with finite fibres.